monome/docs/crow/druid.md

 This allows you to execute crow commands from outside of druid, for example within your text editor.

+Though other scriptable editors should be able to send data to a websocket, we'll explore `vim` as an example.

 In `vim` here's how to bind the keystroke `CTRL-\` which executes the current line:

 ```